webqit/oohtml/README.md

     }
     ```

-    ...and optionally implements a `subscribed` and `unsubscribed` lifecycle hook for when a "live" event enters and leaves the instance:
+    ...or optionally implement a `subscribed` and `unsubscribed` lifecycle hook for when a "live" event enters and leaves the instance:

     ```js
     // Define a CustomContext class